fleekgonzalo/Quartz/content/index.md

 ---
 # About

 Hi!
-Im a 19 year old, first year computer engineering student and here I will mostly write about computer related topics such as
+Im a 19 year old computer engineering student in first year.
+In this blogsite I will mostly write about computer related topics, such as
-- Blockchain
+- Personal projects
-- Smart contracts
+- Blockchain and smart contracts
-- Rust
+- Languages and concepts im learning

 I also like
-- Cats
+- Cats and foxes
 - Mysteries
 - Music